 - Don’t neglect your audio, lighting, and video production values.
 Competition can be intense, so it helps to come across as a professional.

 One of the best things about a blog is that it’s totally within your control.
-You have a home base to build your business’s brand and grow an audience.
+You have a home base to grow your business’s brand and audience.

-A blog also allows you to deliver content that you own.
+By building an affiliate website with a blog, you’re also able to deliver content that YOU own.
 If you’re willing to do the writing and content production yourself, you can keep costs down and build up a valuable asset around organic SEO traffic.
-Blogs are also one of the most effective channels to build an email list!
+Blogs are also one of the most effective channels to build your email list (another key owned media channel).

 With all that said, blogging is a long game.
 If your site is new, expect to spend at least 6 months publishing content before you see any real traction in Google, especially in competitive niches.
-This is a double-edged sword – it can be difficult for your content to rank, but that means it’s equally as difficult for competitors to rank as well.
+This is a double-edged sword – it can be difficult for your content to rank, but that means it’s equally as difficult for competitors to take your rankings once you’ve seen SEO success.

 Quick Blog Tips: